A Special Update

 To Our Community:

 At Senior Resource Association, the health and well-being of our clients, volunteers, riders and employees is our uncompromising priority.
 We recognize and appreciate the critical role we play in your daily life.
 We are closely monitoring the COVID-19 pandemic and following all recommendations of the appropriate health officials to protect against the spread of the disease.
-All necessary precautions are being made throughout our organization.
+All necessary precautions have been made throughout our organization.
 Seniors and those with underlying health conditions are especially vulnerable if they contract COVID-19.
-Our staff, volunteers and clients are receiving regular updates and instructions to ensure their safety, including the following precautions:
+Our staff, volunteers and clients receive regular updates and instructions to ensure their safety, including the following precautions:

 MEALS ON WHEELS

-With the gradual re-opening of COVID-19 Phase 2 in Indian River County, beginning Monday, June 1st, our homebound Meal on Wheels deliveries will increase to two deliveries per week.
-A hot, nutritious lunch will be delivered to each client with enough frozen meals for the remainder of the week and according to each clients’ meal plan.
-Wellness visits will be conducted with those deliveries and SRA staff will continue to make phone calls throughout the week.
-Social Dining service will also increase to two deliveries each week.
-Enough frozen meals will be provided to each client for the remainder of the week and according to each clients’ meal plan.
+With the gradual re-opening of COVID-19 Phase 2 in Indian River County, beginning Monday, June 1st, our homebound Meal on Wheels deliveries increased to twice per week.
+A hot, nutritious lunch is delivered to each client with enough frozen meals for the remainder of the week and according to each clients’ meal plan.
+Wellness visits are conducted with those deliveries and SRA staff will continue to make phone calls throughout the week.
+Social Dining service also increased to two deliveries each week.
+Enough frozen meals are provided to each client for the remainder of the week and according to each clients’ meal plan.
 Notes: The Salvation Army dining site service in Vero Beach remains temporarily suspended.
 All other dining sites remain operational as per the new schedule.